trajnovd/code-leap/README.md

 # Air Pollution Awareness Display

-An Arduino-based device designed to display real-time air pollution levels using LEDs and a 4-digit 7-segment display.
+An Arduino-based device designed to display real-time air pollution using the pulse.eco Rest API levels using LEDs and a 4-digit 7-segment display.
 The device aims to raise awareness about air quality at bus stops throughout the city and promote the Pulse Eco brand.

 ---

 ## Table of Contents

 - [Introduction](#introduction)